 We are part of a global group of companies with offices in locations in the UK, Europe and countries such as India, USA, Australia and China.

 Separate to the above, we may also transfer your personal data to countries outside of the EEA to other people or companies for one of the legal bases for processing your personal data as indicated above.
 Where we do so, we will put in place safeguards in accordance with applicable law (including Articles 44 to 50 of the GDPR).
-These safeguards may include taking steps to check that for any country or international organisation to which your personal data will be been transferred offers an adequate level of protection to protect your personal data, as well as (if applicable) the use of EU Model Clauses in any contract with that third party for steps to be taken to keep your personal data secure.
+These safeguards may include taking steps to check that for any country or international organisation to which your personal data will be been transferred offers an adequate level of protection to protect your personal data, as well as (if applicable) the use of standard contractual clauses in any contract with that third party for steps to be taken to keep your personal data secure.

 We cannot definitively set out how long we will retain all personal data in this Policy – this is a general notice that deals with different personal data collected for a variety of reasons.
 However, we decide how long we will retain your personal data based on the following factors:

 - If we are performing a contract for you – for the length of that contract and for approximately 15 years afterward to deal with any post-contract issues.